BlueCutOfficial/BlueCutOfficial/articles/ember-initiative-journey/big-break.md

 <br />
 <br />

-I am really happy to be back on the Ember Initiative, and I can't wait to doing many useful things for the community.
+_I am really happy to be back on the Ember Initiative, and I can't wait to do many useful things for the community._

 <br />